You Support This Site

 This causes new husband, Ralph Hapschatt (Jeremy Newson: SHOCK TREATMENT) to congratulate his friend Brad Majors (Barry Bostwick: PRAYING MANTIS, PROJECT: METALBEAST, HELEN KELLER VS. NIGHTWOLVES, ALLELUIA!
 THE DEVIL'S CARNIVAL), as Brad and Janet are dating.

-Once they are alone, Brad breaks into song as he proposes to Janet and they both decide to visit their Professor, Dr. Scott (Jonathan Adams: STAR COPS [TV], TWO EVIL EYES), who brought the two together.
+Once they are alone, Brad breaks into song as he proposes to Janet and they both decide to visit their Professor, Dr. Scott (Jonathan Adams: STAR COPS [TV], TWO EVIL EYES).
+The man who brought the two together.

 Cut to a private library at night and a Criminologist (Charles Gray: YOU ONLY LIVE TWICE, THE DEVIL RIDES OUT, DIAMONDS ARE FOREVER, THEATER OF BLOOD, THE BEAST MUST DIE!, THE LEGACY, THE MIRROR CRACK'D, SHOCK TREATMENT, THE JIGSAW MAN, FIRESTAR: FIRST CONTACT).
 He brings us up to speed.
 What we are witnessing is a past event.